“Come, let us sell him to the Ish'maelites...”

 As it was in the beginning, is now and will be forever.
 Amen.

 The Dreams and Betrayal of Joseph

 1. How does Israel contribute to the discord in his family?
 How does Joseph?
 Are there any precedents in Genesis for fraternal discord?
 What lesson is there for a Patriarch in giving favor?
 When he is favored?

 3. What is Joseph’s response to his father’s mission?
 What are the consequences of the father’s mission?
+Were you ever sent on a mission by your father?
 What are your costs of obedience to the Father’s mission?